 Until the completion and termination of the agreement on December 23, 2019, we were party to a master services agreement, or the "MSA Agreement," with IQ3Corp Limited, or "IQ3," which is considered an affiliate of ours by virtue of having certain common management personnel with The iQ Group Global Ltd. The MSA Agreement set forth certain basic terms and provisions applicable to services to be provided by IQ3 to us pursuant to specific pre-IPO related service acquisition orders to be entered into by the parties from time to time.
 Prior to the completion and termination of the MSA Agreement, pursuant to a November 2016 order under the agreement for various advisory services, we incurred a total of \$3,937,047 in fees and expenses to IQ3, all of which are fully paid as of the date hereof, and no further amounts or services remain outstanding.
 IQ3 may participate in the selling syndicate for the IPO.
 If this occurs, IQ3 will negotiate terms of engagement directly with the Book Running Manager as would other syndicate members.
-In August 2017, we entered into a three-year Medical Affairs Services Agreement, or the "MAS Agreement," with Clinical Research Corporation (referred to as "CRC"), which is an affiliate of ours by virtue of being under common control of The iQ Group Global Ltd. The MAS Agreement provides certain master terms jursuant to which CRC would be engaged in the future by us from time to time to perform certain medical affairs services on our behalf.
+In August 2017, we entered into a three-year Medical Affairs Services Agreement, or the "MAS Agreement," with Clinical Research Corporation (referred to as "CRC"), which is an affiliate of ours by virtue of being under common control of The iQ Group Global Ltd. The MAS Agreement provides certain master terms pursuant to which CRC would be engaged in the future by us from time to time to perform certain medical affairs services on our behalf.
 The master terms include minimum professional indemnity insurance, liability insurance and products liability insurance that will be required and indemnification by us of CRC, except where liability has resulted solely from the negligence or willful misconduct of CRC.
-The MAS Agreement does not set forth specified projects, services and costs would be detailed in the future as procured.
-All of the specific projects, services, costs and related performance details will be set forth from time to time in one or more "statements of works."
-We have not entered
+The MAS Agreement does not set forth specified projects, services or costs in connection therewith, but provides general parameters pursuant to which such specific projects, services and costs would be detailed in the future as procured.
+All of the specific projects, services, costs and relat